 The task of searching for wandering or lost individuals with Alzheimer’s, autism, Down syndrome, dementia or other cognitive conditions is a growing and serious responsibility.
 Without effective procedures and equipment, searches can involve multiple agencies, hundreds of officers, countless man hours and thousands of dollars.
 More importantly, because time is of the essence, every minute lost increases the risk of a tragic outcome.

 Working hand in hand with trained public safety agencies, Project Lifesaver International (PLI) will help you save time, money and most importantly, your loved ones.

 Citizens enrolled in Project Lifesaver wear a small personal transmitter around the wrist or ankle that emits an individualized tracking signal.
 If an enrolled client goes missing, the caregiver notifies their local Project Lifesaver agency, and a trained emergency team responds to the wanderer’s area.
 Most who wander are found within a few miles from home, and search times have been reduced from hours and days to minutes.
 Recovery times for PLI clients average 30 minutes — 95% less time than standard operations.

 When Will Project Lifesaver Be Available in Saskatoon?

 Members of Saskatoon Search and Rescue and the Saskatoon Police Service are working on finalizing logistics to get the program operational over the coming weeks and months.
 Thanks to funding from the Saskatoon Police Service Foundation, we are excited that this program will become reality.
-We are still trying to determine when training can take place and as soon as we have members trained in the use and operation of the equipment, we will provide additional information to the public and begin accepting applications for the program.
-To be advised when further information becomes available, please email email@example.com
+As soon as we have members fully trained in the use and operation of the equipment, we will provide additional information to the public and begin accepting applications for the program.
+To be advised when further information becomes available, please email firstname.lastname@example.org